 GDPR will apply to non-EU SaaS Suppliers

-From the 25th of May 2018 the GDPR will automatically apply to all SaaS suppliers located outside of the EU i.e. in the USA, if:
+The GDPR automatically applies to all SaaS suppliers located outside of the EU i.e. in the USA, if:

 - they offer goods or services to SaaS customers located within the EU; or